REGISTRATION FOR CLASS OF 2020 IS CLOSED. LOOK OUT FOR ANNOUNCEMENT FOR 2021 CLASS IN NOVEMBER!

-Community Economics & Leadership Program (CELP) is a four-month intensive leadership and capacity building program that enhances leaders’ ability to understand the economics of their community and develop human-centered design skills to maximize their leadership strengths.
-This program is an investment in mindset change that creates meaningful perspectives, develops resilience and cultivates improved understanding of the ongoing community context to solve problems and make good decisions.
+The Community Economics & Leadership Program (CELP) is a four-month intensive leadership and capacity building program that enhances a leader's ability to understand the economics of their community and develop human-centered design skills to maximize their leadership strengths.
+This program is an investment in mindset change that creates meaningful perspectives.
+The experience develops resilience and cultivates an improved understanding of the ongoing community context to solve problems and make the right decisions.

 Why is the Program Needed?

-- Changes in technology, the future of work, changing demographics and societal values have created many challenges and opportunities for new and aspiring leaders
+- Changes in technology, work, demographics, and societal values have created many challenges and opportunities for new and aspiring leaders

 - The Millennial Generation (92 million) outnumber the Baby Boomers (77 million) in the American workforce.
 As digital natives, they are skilled in connecting and building relationships.
 As they move to leadership roles, they need to develop technical skills to influence and empower others to succeed.